huykingsofm/portwork-project/README.md

     git clone https://github.com/huynhminhchu/portwork-project.git

 #### Configure the AWS credential:
 For the terraform code to work, we need to authenticate it with AWS.
 There are different ways to do this but for demonstration we will use the [shared configuration and credentials files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 By default, these files are located at $HOME/.aws/config and $HOME/.aws/credentials.
-Run the following command to set up AWS credential
+Run the following command to set up AWS credential:

       aws configure

 Enter your credentials (AWS Access Key ID and AWS Secret Access Key) and region.

 #### Provisioning the EKS cluster